alextanhongpin/evolutionary-architecture/README.md

 - how to get count of billions of unique items
 - how to prevent users from executing the same action twice (like/unlike, same user should not be able to like more than once, and a user that has not liked an event cannot unlike it, leading to negative count)
 - how to create a sharable form with capability url that will expire, same as honestbee group purchase

+## SASS

+"Servicify" everything that you have done, with Kubernetes/Nomad as the scheduler.
+Include proper unit tests for each services too, and best practices.

+## How does uber payment works?

+User book a cab, but the payment is done after the user arrive at the destination.
+What happens if the user disconnect (intentionally or not) halfway during the trip?

+Implementing dynamic pricing is also possible.

+## Reverse Engineering

+Why does YouTube pause the video play after a while?
+Maybe because they have complex event processing to determine the users activity - active, idle, picky(when they click another link before the first video payback is completed) etc.

+Why does Facebook like still works when it’s offline?
+Because they debounce it.
+There’s no merit in showing real time like counter since it can be taxing fro performance.
+Thus it is better to only make the call after user is idle, his also prevents abuse on the system.

+Why does grab shows finding for driver?
+It’s basically an asynchronous process working to match the drivers in the background based on the current location, whether the driver has accepted the request, or whether the driver has sufficient rating to be recommended.
+Note that it’s not necessary the first driver that would be selected.
+A bunch of drivers can first accept the passenger, then the algorithm will decide if they can take the passenger based on the rating.

+Why does Facebook implement reaction into the comments instead of like?
+The like allows them to find what content is popular.
+Reaction however, kills two birds with a stone.
+First, the sum of all the reactions is similar to the like.
+In addition, they can also grab the user's sentiment for sentiment analysis.

+## IDM (Internet Downloader Manager)

+Create a basic version of internet downloader manager.

+## Using client processing power

+Find ways to make client do more work and send statistics to the server rather than performing the job on the server side.
+This delegation allows the work to scale across and the server is only responsible for validating and storing the data they received from the client.

+Check the implementation of [hashcash](https://en.wikipedia.org/wiki/Hashcash) and see how to implement a basic one.

+## p2p

+design a p2p network for synchorization of data.
+It requires the capabilities to detect new peers/drop existing peers, and searching for the best peer to sync data.
+Also, malicious peers should be dropped.

+- p2p distribution of data is a little complicated.
+There's no way to ensure equal distribution of data among the nodes.
+Consider the following - what happens when there are no nodes?
+There are no source of data.
+What happens when we set a restriction so that only one node can process x amount of data.
+It might work for reasonable size of node, but when there is only one node left, it will get locked from sending the data.
+If there are too many, the peers will be busy looking for other nodes to check if they can provide the data.
+- also, the data transferred/synced between peers must be immutable.
+Consider the case where the data is constantly changing - then the peer have to resync it all the time.
+It can still work if the data is small, private and personal to a user (think Dropbox), but for data that is shared publicly, it should be immutable.
+- nodes are divided into probably a few categories - those that are static/trusted or those that are publicly run by users.
+Users can run peer nodes in order to reduce the load of the server.
+But there has to be some rewards associated with the work they have done (incentives) in order to encourage them to continuosly host them.
+Also, where is the single source of the data (golden record), because if the peers delete the data then the data can only be served through the static host - which also means that the static host can serve anything.
+Are there any way to distribute data permanently in the web?

+## NewsFeed 3D
+Build 3D overlapping news feed where new news will just pop on top of older ones.
+When selected, it will change into the standard list views.

+## Write use cases
+- take a look at old projects (chat, websocket, social media etc) and write some use cases
+- write use cases for passwordless project
+- also take time to write an implementatio for server sent events and websockets with the background task worker with different languages
+- look into how to integrate background notification for websocket events